A New Bayesian Test to test for the Intractability-Countering Hypothesis: Testing with synthetic galactic data

-where we chose the parameters to be $M_0=4\times 10^{11}$ times the mass of the Sun and $r_c$=8 kpc.
-It may be noted that $M_0$ and $r_c$ represent the total gravitational mass of the synthetic system and the scale length of the Plummer model.
-Again, choices for the numerical values of $M_0$ and $r_c$ are motivated by nothing more than familiarity with such values that describe our galaxy. $G$ is a known physical constant, the universal gravitational constant.
+where we chose the parameters to be $M_0=4\times 10^{11}$ times the mass of the Sun or ``$M_\odot$'' (astronomical unit of mass on galactic scales) and $r_c$=8 kpc. $G$ is a known physical constant, (the Universal Gravitational constant).